 The process of doing all these renovations ourselves saved us hundreds of dollars and really stretched our DIY skills.
 I hope this encourages you to step out of your comfort zone and attempt new challenges.
 You may just surprise yourself.

 Thanks so much for stopping by.
-I look forward to sharing my next adventure with you.
+I hope you enjoyed these tiny house ideas and I look forward to sharing my next adventure with you.